 This recipe makes a big batch!
 You can freeze any extras, or have them on hand for quick, nutrient dense food!

 It’s time to make burgers!
 These bites can be BIG or small: They can be a meal of oozing cheesy goodness, or they can be made in mini muffin tins for snacks or even a fun appetizer with dipping sauce!

 I’ve made them egg-free, not because I don’t personally love eggs, but because a lot of Keto, GAPS and Paleo recipes contain eggs, and a lot of folks can’t eat them.
 So it’s just nice to have some recipes without, for those folks; and this recipe doesn’t need them.

-I’ve also made this recipe with lots of heavy cream, or probiotic sour cream for GAPS folks.
 You’ll love the fall-apart meat and the fat the cream brings to these delicious morsels!